Existence and Regularity for an Energy Maximization Problem in Two Dimensions

 Note that the maximizing continuum cannot be unique, since the subset where the equlibrium measure is zero can be perturbed without changing the energy.
 A more interesting question is whether the support of the equilibrium measure of the maximizing contour is unique.
 We do not know the answer to this question but it is not important as far as the application to the semiclassical limit of the nonlinear Schr\"odinger equation is concerned.
 (See Appendix A2.)

-It is important however, that the maximizing continuum does not touch the boundary of the space $\Bbb K$ except of course at the points $0^-, 0^+$, and perhaps at $\infty$.
+It is important however, that the maximizing continuum does not approach the boundary of the underlying space except of course at the points $0^-, 0^+$, and perhaps at $\infty$.
 This is to guarantee that variations with respect to the maximizing contour can be properly taken.

 The proof of the acceptability of the continuum requires two things.